make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [GreenSkol](https://github.com/GreenSkol) for contributing support for ETOP FCU thermostats.
 - [drewpo28](https://github.com/drewpo28) for contributing support for WeatheerStation Pro
 - [ninjajim17](https://github.com/ninjajim17) for assisting with support for Carro humidifiers.
-- [AnthonyBe](https://github.com/AnthonyBe) for assisting with support for Eglo ceiling fans.
+- [AnthonyBe](https://github.com/AnthonyBe) for assisting with support for Eglo ceiling fan and Goldair Platinum SleepSmart electric blanket.
 - [spawnax](https://github.com/spawnax) for assisting with support for EVSun EV chargers.
 - [madmalkav](https://github.com/madmalkav) for assisting with support for Mellerware Comfy electric radiator and Woods WDD90 dehumidifier.
 - [arhimidis64](https://github.com/arhimidis64) for assisting with support for Inventor Leon air conditioners.